Sparklight77/MaterialDigger/README.md

 > [!IMPORTANT]
 > This tool only supports versions from 1.80.30 to 1.20.80.
 You can upgrade or downgrade shaders between all these versions just make sure to put a valid version code when it asks during script execution.

-# List of supported version codes
+# 🔋List of supported version codes
 Here is the list of Minecraft Bedrock Edition versions from 1.18.30 to 1.20.81

 1. **1.18.30** - April 19, 2022